-2.6 The Commission's assessment of the Panel's proposed Rule against the National Electricity Objective
+3 The Commission's assessment of the Panel's proposed Rule against the National Electricity Objective

-This section of the draft Rule determination sets out the Commission's assessment of each component of the Panel's Rule change proposal against the NEO.
+This Chapter sets out the Commission's:

+- Assessment of each component of the Panel's Rule change proposal against the NEO; - Consideration of second round submissions received; and - Amendments to its draft Rule in its Rule as made.

-2.6.1 The EAAP
+3.1 The EAAP

 The Panel is seeking to introduce a new information mechanism, the EAAP, which will provide two year projections of the impact of generation input constraints (e.g. water and fuel restrictions) on energy availability.
-To assist NEMMCO's assessments of energy adequacy, Scheduled Generators will be required to lodge a quarterly GELF with NEMMCO describing their energy generation constraints.
+To assist NEMMCO's assessments of energy availability, Scheduled Generators will be required to lodge a quarterly GELF with NEMMCO, which describes their energy generation constraints.
 The Panel has proposed that NEMMCO publish the EAAP at least every quarter.